Gram-negative meningitis is an infection in the membrane surrounding your brain and spinal cord.

 Results can take up to a week, and in the meantime your doctor may order other tests to help reach a definitive diagnosis.

 - blood culture

-Antibiotics will be started as soon as meningitis is diagnosed.
-Most other types of meningitis respond to normal antibiotics.
-However, several different drugs must used to treat Gram-negative meningitis, since it is typically resistant to normal antibiotics.
-Ceftazidime is one of the most common types.
-Other antibiotics may be used as well.
+As soon as meningitis is diagnosed or even suspected, you will be admitted to the hospital and put on IV antibiotics.
+Most other types of meningitis respond to common antibiotics.
+However, several different drugs must be used to treat gram-negative meningitis since it is typically resistant to normal antibiotics.
+Ceftazidime is one of the most common types, and other antibiotics may be used as well.

 If your infection was caused by a shunt after brain surgery, the shunt may be removed to prevent further infection.

-- age (newborns, infants, and the elderly are at the highest risk)
+- age: newborns, infants, and the elderly have the highest risk

 - how quickly treatment begins

 - complications from other conditions, such as brain damage